android-sms-gateway/docs-web/docs/getting-started/webhooks.md

 *Note*: Webhooks are transmitted directly from the device; therefore, the device must have an outgoing internet connection.
 As the requests originate from the device, incoming messages remain inaccessible to us.

-For more information, see [Integration: Webhooks](../integration/webhooks.md)
+For more information, see [Features: Webhooks](../features/webhooks.md)